Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/recipes.md

 - InputItem: Accepts an item ingredient and sets the recipe's input item, will accept counts greater than 1, defaults to empty
 - InputFluid: Accepts a [FluidStackIngredient](../bindings/#fluid-stack-ingredient) amd sets the recipe's input fluid, defaults to empty
 - Inputs: A convience method for setting both inputs, identical to `.inputItem().inputFluid()`
-- Sound: Accepts a string, representing the registry name of a sound event whihc is played when a recipe finishes, defaults to `minecraft:block.brewing_stand.brew`
+- Sound: Accepts a string, representing the registry name of a sound event which is played when a recipe finishes, defaults to `minecraft:block.brewing_stand.brew`
 - OnSeal: Accepts an [ItemStackProviderJS](../bindings/#item-stack-provider) which will be applied when the barrel is sealed
 - OnUnsel: Accepts an [ItemStackProviderJS](../bindings/#item-stack-provider) which will be applied whe nthe barrel is unsealed
-- Seal: A convience method for setting both seals, identica lto `.onSeal().onUnseal()`
+- Seal: A convience method for setting both seals, identical to `.onSeal().onUnseal()`

 {: .notice }
-A recipe must have an input item, input fluid, or both
+A sealed barrel recipe must have an input item, input fluid, or both

 ### Example